In 2020, the entire world became reliant on technology to stay connected. Here are some eye-opening stats to prove it…

 Google’s video conference tool has also seen a meteoric rise in usage, with its daily usage rising by 25% from January to March 2020.

 The ever popular workplace communication tool reported that it added 9,000 new paid customers between February 1st and March 25th 2020.
 That represents an 80% increase over the last two financial quarters.
-As of 2020, Slack has over 750,000 organizations using the platform (112,000 of those are ‘paid’ organizations).
+As of 2020, over 750,000 organizations use Slack (112,000 of these are ‘paid’ organizations).

 How many emails do we send and receive each day, and just how much of our time and profits are unwanted emails wasting?